helixhorned/ljclang/README.md

 * `Index` -- represents a set of translation units that could be linked together
 * `TranslationUnit` -- a source file together with everything included by it either directly or transitively
-* `Cursor` -- an element in the AST in a translation unit such as a `typedef` declaration or a statement
+* `Cursor` -- points to an element in the AST in a translation unit such as a `typedef` declaration or a statement
 * `Type` -- the type of an element (for example, that of a variable, structure member, or a function's input argument or return value)

-To make something interesting happen, you usually create a single `Index` object, parse into it one or many translation units, and define a callback function to be invoked on each visit of a `Cursor` by libclang.
+To make something interesting happen, you usually create a single `Index` object, parse into it one or more translation units, and define a callback function to be invoked on each visit of a `Cursor` by libclang.